pedrolara-boop/StashStudioSync/README.md

 - 🔍 **Fuzzy Matching**: Smart name matching with configurable threshold (default: 95)
 - 📝 **Detailed Logging**: Rotating logs with progress tracking and detailed updates
 - 🔒 **No Configuration Needed**: Uses your existing Stash API keys and endpoint settings
+- 🎯 **One-Click Updates**: Adds a "Match Metadata" button to studio pages for instant matching

 ## Installation